Showing posts with label Museums. Show all posts

 Park Ranger Office: (775) 785-4512

-Under normal circumstances, the Wilbur D. May Museum has plenty of themed exhibitions that change from time to time throughout the year.
-The Hall of Heroes was only one of many that made its way to the museum, engaging Reno residents and testing their super-human abilities.
+The Wilbur D. May Museum offers plenty of themed exhibitions, which tend to run January through April or May every year.
+The Hall of Heroes was just one of the many that made its way into the museum, letting everyone test their super human abilities.

-The exhibit had impressive figurines and activities that were interesting and fun.
-The kids were amazed the whole time, being more and more eager for the next activity.
-They were able to test their speed, get blown away by a super fan as if they were flying in the sky, test out their hanging capabilities and solve some puzzles that required some super-human thinking.
-Just like all the other exhibits, you can expect lots of fun with these themed displays.
+This exhibit was packed with impressive figurines and hands on activities that were interesting, fun, and a blast for kids and adults.
+The kids were amazed from start to finish and kept getting more excited for whatever came next.
+They were able to test their speed, get blasted by a giant fan that made them feel like they were flying, try out their hanging strength, and solve puzzles that required a little super human brain power.
+Just like all the other exhibits here, you can always expect a good time with these themed displays.

-The museum can be found in Rancho San Rafael Park, Reno's biggest and most dynamic park.
-You can find more information about the park HERE in my other entry.
+You can find the museum inside Rancho San Rafael Park, Renos biggest and most dynamic park.
+You can find more information about the park in my other post HERE.

 Categorized under "Museums"